Gopi-Kumar18/ChatApp_Node.js/README.md

 - Built with simplicity in mind
 - Uses Socket.io for real-time bidirectional communication

 > ⚠️ This app is for educational/demo purposes only.
-It does not include authentication any type of private messaging.
+It does not include any type of private messaging.

 ---